-When a Combination system has a call for DHW heat and services it for a time that is longer then designed, the DHW may need to be locked out or held off for a predetermined amount of time (retry).
+When a DHW system gets stuck in indefinitely waiting for the DHW temperature to change and complete the DHW call, something is wrong.
+This may happen when a DHW system has a call for DHW heat and services it for a time that is not as designed.
+In this event, the DHW may need to be locked out or held off for a predetermined time (retry).

 Two settings are provided to control this situation: the Maximum Runtime, and the Holdoff Time.
 The Maximum Runtime is set to allow the DHW call to occur for the design time of the system.
 If for some reason this time is exceeded, the Holdoff Time setting goes into effect.
 The Holdoff time can be set to a Lockout (the OR OVR input needs to toggle or a power cycle to clear the Lockout), or a fixed amount of boiler off time.
-If the fixed amount of Holdoff time is selected, the DHW functionality will be cycled between the boilers running for the Maximum Runtime, and stopped for the duration of the Holdoff Time.
+If the fixed amount of Holdoff time is selected, the DHW functionality will be cycled between the boiler running for the Maximum Runtime, and stopped for the duration of the Holdoff Time.